Trystan-Schmits/Group/README.md

 - Here we can modify things like the title and description.

-- The type value will tell us which column this is going to appear under and the courses tells us which menu item it will be under, in this case the compsci menu item, and the week it will appear under.
+- The type value will tell us which column this is going to appear under, supported values: `plans`, `hacks`, `tangibles`.

+- The courses tells us which menu item it will be under, in this case the `compsci` menu, and the `week` it will appear under on that menu.

-- All of the examples for hacks(ToDo) will be under _notebooks while all of the examples for plans and tangibles will be in your _posts folder.
+- In our examples,  hacks(ToDo) our IPYNB files and are in  under `_notebooks` folder while all of the examples in our example for plans and tangibles our in the `_posts` folder.

+- Key files in Computer Science Lab Notebook
+    - `compsci.md` - this is the "Computer Science Lab Notebook" page and is the link `https://nighthawkcoders.github.io/student/compsci`.
+It contains the Title and Number of units on the page.
+    - `_data/compsci.yml` - this contains the supporting data that helps organize the units on the page.
+    - `_layouts`\schedule.html - this contains code, in the Liquid language, that generates the HTML for all the rows and columns.
+    - fyi, the schedule.html could work for another type of page.
+For instance, you could make a csa.md, _data/csa.yml, and tag files with `csa: {week: 0}` under courses.